• Home

 so before we answer the question HOW TO GET RID OF SPLIT ENDS, we have to know WHY they occur. as hair begins to lose it’s moisture and protective oils, the ends of your hair begin to split. meaning that your hair is literally separating into 2 (or more) fragments.

-take a look at the picture to the left.
 SPLIT ENDS and DAMAGED HAIR are 2 different things but point to the same tell-tale sign: your hair isn’t healthy. the EASIEST way to PROTECT HAIR FROM SPLIT ENDS is staying dedicated to a preventative hair care routine. after all, you won’t have to worry about split ends if you simply aren’t getting them. follow our hair care routine to PREVENT SPLIT ENDS and nourish your hair

 (image source: hairfinder)